 Skip to main content

-Pre-ASUKA Alpha - Smart Contract Language for EVM
+Asuka v0.2 - Proof-carrying Smart Contracts for EVM

-Smart contract language and compiler with explicit regions, refinement types, and a verification-first pipeline that lowers through Ora MLIR to Sensei-IR (SIR).
+Smart contract language and compiler with explicit regions, first-class Result values, SMT verification reports, and an inspectable Ora MLIR to Sensei-IR pipeline.

 Pipeline